-4 See also Richard J. Evans, The Third Reich in Power 1933-1939, at 292 (2005) (discussing student protests and denunciations).
+3 See also Richard J. Evans, The Third Reich in Power 1933-1939, 292 (2005) (discussing student protests and denunciations).

-C. The Chinese Cultural Revolution Began in Universities, Where Student Mobs Harassed, Imprisoned, and Tortured Their Professors.
+C. The Chinese Cultural Revolution began in universities, where student mobs harassed, imprisoned, and tortured their professors.

 In China, Mao Zedong initially encouraged free expression.
 In the mid-1950s, he told Chinese intellectuals that he welcomed their honest opinions: "[L]et a hundred flowers bloom, ... let a hundred schools of thought contend."
-Gilbert King, The Silence that Preceded China's Great Leap into Famine, Smithsonian Magazine (Sept.
+Gilbert King, The Silence that Preceded China's Great Leap into Famine, SMITHSONIAN MAG.
+(Sept.
 26, 2012), bit.ly/44UfTMP.
 Academics took him at his word; students at Beijing University erected a "[d]emocratic [w]all" critical of the Communist Party.
 Id.
 Predictably, this did not last.
 Mao reversed course, explaining that "poisonous weeds have been growing side by side with fragrant flowers."
-Mao Zedong, Things Are Beginning to Change (May 15 1957), bit.ly/46fRngr.
-He subsequently launched an Anti-Rightist Campaign in 1957 that resulted in hundreds of thousands of people being either executed or sent to reeducation camps.
+Mao Zedong, Things Are Beginning to Change (May 15 1957), bit.ly/46fRnqr.
+He subsequently launched an Anti-Rightist Campaign in 1957 that resulted in hundreds of thousands of people either being executed or sent to reeducation camps.
 King, supra.

 A decade later, Mao launched the Cultural Revolution, in which he turned China's disaffected youth against their elders.
-In May 1966, a professor at Beijing University protested the university president by placing large posters written with bold Chinese characters-i.e., "big-character posters"-around campus.
+In May 1966, a professor at Beijing University protested the university president by placing large posters written with bold Chinese characters-known as "big-character posters"-around campus.
 Wright, supra at 169.
 Mao endorsed the professor's actions and the posters, which set off a firestorm on university campuses.
-Id.Thousands of students turned on their professors, walked out of their classrooms, and began staging mass protests.
 Id.
+Thousands of students turned on their professors, walked out of their classrooms, and began staging mass protests.
+Id.
 A newspaper editorial called on protestors to "clear away the evil habits of the old society" by launching an assault on the "horde of monsters that have entrenched themselves in ideological and cultural positions."
-Peking Review, Sweep Away All Monsters (June 3, 1966), bit.ly/46a4CsT (last accessed Sept.
-15, 2023).
+Peking Review, Sweep Away All Monsters (June 3, 1966), bit.ly/46a4CsT (last accessed Jan.
+17, 2024).
 Mao called these student protestors his "Red Guard[]."
 Wright, supra at 169.
 He endorsed their slogan "to rebel is justified."
 Id.
 And he urged them to destroy the "four olds"-old thinking, old culture, old customs, and old habits.
+Yang

-Yang Jisheng, The World Turned Upside Down: A History of the Chinese Cultural Revolution 121 (2016).
+Jisheng, The World Turned Upside Down: A History of the Chinese Cultural Revolution 121 (2016).

-The Red Guard employed a variety of tactics against anyone viewed as counterrevolutionary.
+The Red Guard employed various tactics against anyone viewed as counterrevolutionary.
 Professors suspected of having Western sympathies were subjected to "struggle sessions," where they were physically and verbally abused.
 Wright, supra at 173.
-Ji Xianlin, a professor at Beijing University, described one struggle session against an elderly professor:
+Ji Xianlin, a Beijing University professor, described one such session against an elderly professor: